clibs/check/README.md

  DCHECK(foo);
 if (!foo) ...  // Can't succeed!

+// Replace this whole conditional with "DCHECK(bar);" and
+// keep going instead.
 if (!bar) {
   NOTREACHED();
-  return;  // Replace this whole conditional with "DCHECK(bar);" and keep going instead.
+  return;
 }
 ...
 ```